mgifford/drupal-security/src/web-server.rst

 At last but not least, WAFs are a great solution for `virtual patching`_ and application flaw fixing, but they can be bypassed.
-It is discouraged to rely solely on that technology to keep up with security: fixing flaw and applying patch on the backend applications should not be replaced with WAF utilization.
+It is discouraged to rely solely on that technology to keep up with security: fixing flaw and applying patch on the back-end applications should not be replaced with WAF utilization.

 .. _PECL's uploadprogress: http://pecl.php.net/package/uploadprogress
 .. _Remy van Elst: https://raymii.org/s/tutorials/Strong_SSL_Security_On_Apache2.html